niboobin/bambangshop-main/README.md

 3. DashMap vs Singleton for thread safety: The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.
 However, it doesn't inherently provide thread safety.
 DashMap, on the other hand, is a concurrent HashMap that is designed to be thread-safe.
 If you need to access and modify the List of Subscribers from multiple threads, using DashMap would be a better choice.
 #### Reflection Publisher-2
+1. Separation of `Service` and `Repository` from a Model: In the context of software design, separating concerns into different components can make the system more organized, easier to maintain, and more scalable.
+The `Repository` is typically responsible for data access logic, while the `Service` contains business logic.
+By separating these from the `Model`, you can change the data storage mechanism or business rules without affecting the other parts of the system.
+This separation also makes it easier to test each component independently.

+2. Interactions between each model affecting code complexity: If we only use the Model and put all the logic (data access, business rules, etc.) in it, the Model can become bloated and difficult to maintain.
+For example, if the `Program`, `Subscriber`, and `Notification` models all contain their own data access and business logic, changes in one model could potentially affect the others.
+This tightly coupled design can lead to higher code complexity and make the system more prone to errors.

+3. Exploration of Postman: `Postman` is a powerful tool for testing APIs.
+It allows you to send requests to an API and view the responses.
+These features can be very helpful in both group projects and future software engineering projects, as they can speed up the process of testing and debugging APIs.

 #### Reflection Publisher-3